What is Keeper Security doing about GDPR?

 How does Keeper Security help with our GDPR Compliance?

 Zero-knowledge Architecture and Security: Keeper’s password manager is built from the ground-up on the idea that the individual user is the only person that can access their data.
 This is in perfect alignment with GDPR principles and data protection requirements.
 All encryption is done on the individual’s device(s).
-The data is encrypted in transit with Transit Layer Security (TLS) and stored in AES-256 encrypted ciphertext.
+The data is encrypted in transit with Transport Layer Security (TLS) and stored in AES-256 encrypted ciphertext.
 By separating the data and encryption keys, no Keeper employee is ever able to access customer vault data.
 As per Article 34, if Keeper vault data were ever breached, the ciphertext would worthless to the attackers and therefore no notification would be required.

 Keeper utilizes Amazon AWS hardened cloud infrastructure in multiple geographic locations to host and operate the Keeper Vault.
 Data at rest and in transit is fully isolated in a customer's preferred global data center.
 In other words, EU data stays in the EU.
 This provides customers with the fastest and safest cloud storage.